limbrapp/cipherpipe/README.md

     $ cipherpipe upload

 Make sure that the configured secrets file is _not_ stored in version control.
 The `.cipherpipe.yml` file, however, should definitely be stored.

+If you're using Vault's EC2 authentication and have specified an `ec2_role` value for the primary source, you can automatically save a token for your system user (in `~/.vault-token`) with the `ec2` command:

+    $ cipherpipe ec2

 ## Dependencies